CHEST Guidelines and Consensus Statements

 Diagnosis and Management of Pulmonary Arterial Hypertension: ACCP Evidence-Based Clinical Practice Guidelines (July 2004) + Medical Therapy for Pulmonary Arterial Hypertension: Updated ACCP Evidence-Based Clinical Practice Guidelines (June 2007) Evidence-based findings for help in the diagnosis and treatment of PAH patients.
 Updates published in June 2007.

-About ACCP Guidelines The American College of Chest Physicians (ACCP) has successfully provided clinical practice guidelines for many years.
-Over the last several years, an effort has been supervised by the ACCP Guidelines Oversight Committee to ensure that these documents move as close as possible to an evidence-based platform.
+About CHEST Guidelines The American College of Chest Physicians has successfully provided clinical practice guidelines for many years.
+Over the last several years, an effort has been supervised by the CHEST Guidelines Oversight Committee to ensure that these documents move as close as possible to an evidence-based platform.
 The reader is invited to visit the Guidelines Oversight Committee

-website to learn more about the process of the ACCP in developing evidence-based guidelines.
+website to learn more about the process of CHEST in developing evidence-based guidelines.
 All of these documents provide the best available evidence-based recommendations for the particular clinical topics at hand, based on the system of grading and evaluation in place when each was developed.

 American College of Chest Physicians and Society of Thoracic Surgeons Consensus Statement for Evaluation and Management for High-Risk Patients with Stage I Non-Small Cell Lung Cancer (December 2012)

 American College of Chest Physicians Consensus Statement on the Use of Topical Anesthesia, Analgesia, and Sedation During Flexible Bronchoscopy in Adult Patients (November 2011)